 - WP Innovator: This group is for design and web agencies that are growing their business online.
 And if you happen to be using WordPress, you might find this a particularly useful resource!

 - Digital Mavericks: This group helps digital professionals take their craft to the next level.
 The guidelines for this group are simple: be helpful, take massive imperfect action, share everything you can, ask for help, and don’t spam.

 - The Fearless Freelancer: This group is designed to provide a high-quality source of education, insights, and other information for freelancers.
 Content will be focused on helping members transition into a full-time freelance career or grow their existing freelance business.

-And if you’re using specific plugins, themes or page-builders, there are some fantastic specific Facebook groups and communities for some!
+And if you’re using specific plugins, themes or page-builders, there are some fantastic Facebook groups and communities specifically for many of those, too.

-- Beaver Builder: This group has become one of the largest hubs of Beaver Builder users and web pros.
+- Beaver Builders: This group has become one of the largest hubs of Beaver Builder users and web pros.
 They’re glad to have you!

 - WP Rocket Users: This group is the place to be if you love the WordPress caching plugin WP Rocket.
 Here you can share the results you obtained using it and get in touch with other WP Rocket users.
 Don’t be shy, if you want to share/learn tips and tricks for using WP Rocket, feel free to write your post or leave a comment!

 WordPress podcasts are a great way to stay up-to-date with what’s happening in WordPress, web design, and marketing.
 Virtually whatever you’re interested in.

 It’s true that you can’t ask questions during a podcast — unless it’s presented live — so these aren’t like traditional WordPress forums where you submit and wait for a response.
 All the same, WordPress podcasts can be helpful resources in answering questions that arise during your workday.